-Firstly, it is imperative to study predictions in the markets surrounding cyber security issues.
+Firstly, it is imperative to understand the common web vulnerabilities, as well as studying predictions in the markets surrounding cyber security issues.
 According to the Cisco/Cybersecurity Ventures 2019 Cybersecurity Almanac, cyber attacks are the fastest growing global crime that are increasing in size, sophistication and cost.
 It has also been predicted that by 2021, cybercrime damages will cost $6 trillion per annum globally.
 To put this point into perspective, it will be critical to understand the possible threats the company might face and the severity of the damages that could result.

 Constant Continuity in Assessment

-Last but not least, regular conduct of assessments and reviews help to identify potential gaps in the security network.
+Last but not least, regular cyber security assessments and reviews help to identify potential gaps in the security network.
 This is even more important when the company undergoes an update of systems or technology.
 During this process, there could be an oversight in the security system that allows attackers to launch an attack.